vega/vega/docs/docs/axes.md

 - `label` - the string label
 - `value` - the data value

 The following example shows how to set custom colors, thickness, text angle, and fonts.
-The `labels` encoding block also make legend labels reponsive to input events, and changes the text color on mouse hover.
+The `labels` encoding block also make legend labels responsive to input events, and changes the text color on mouse hover.

 {: .suppress-error}
 ```json